EMDK/docs/edge/source/api/securenfc/MifarePlusSL3.md

 **Parameters:**

-encrypted - false: Communication between device and card will be plain
+`encrypted` - false: Communication between device and card will be plain
             true: Communication between device and card will be encrypted

-macOnResponse - false: Response received from card will not be MACed true:
+`macOnResponse` - false: Response received from card will not be MACed true:
             Response received from card will be MACed

-blockNo - Card block number from which multiple blocks have to be
+`blockNo` - Card block number from which multiple blocks have to be
             written(range 0x00 to 0xFF depending card size)

-blockData - Data to be written.
-Maximum of upto 3 blocks can be written
+`blockData` - Data to be written.
+Maximum of upto 3 blocks can be written,
+            length of data to be written can either be 16/32/48 bytes.

 **Returns:**